 The previous sharpener is too bulky to take into the field, but the void in portability is filled by the Timberline Manual Chainsaw Sharpener.
-This sharpener weighs just two pounds, and it’s small enough to take anywhere.
+This sharpener weighs just 2 pounds and is small enough to take anywhere.
 It allows you to sharpen blades without taking them off the chainsaw, which saves time.
 Plus, it requires less time per tooth than most sharpeners, so you get even more speed from this model.

 Severa; users love that this model sharpens evenly from tooth to tooth.
 This reduces the chance of kicks or pulls that result from uneven sharpening.
 However, the setup is critical and can be deceptively tricky.
 If you mess it up, you can damage your chainsaw blades.
 The Timberline sharpener has a steeper learning curve than most competitors.

 3. STIHL File Chainsaw Grinder – Best Value

 The STIHL 2 in 1 Easy File Chainsaw Chain Sharpener is a great tool for beginners.
-If you’re looking to start sharpening your chainsaw chains for the first time, you’ll benefit from a tool that isn’t too complicated but still gets the job done.
-This model sharpens using the built-in depth gauge, which saves you time and means you can do your entire chain in just one pass.
-It’s also extremely well-built, so you can expect it to be in good shape for years, and possibly decades.
+If you want to start sharpening your chainsaw chains for the first time, you’ll benefit from a tool that isn’t too complicated but still gets the job done.
+This model sharpens using the built-in depth gauge, which saves you time and lets you sharpen your entire chain in just one pass.
+It’s also well-built, so you can expect it to be in good shape for years and possibly decades.

 However, the best thing about this model is its low price.
-You’re going to be out hundreds of dollars for other models on our list.
-This sharpener costs just a fraction of that.
-That makes it the best overall value for the money on our list.
-Note that this tool is restricted to sharpening just a single chainsaw chain size, so if you have multiple different sizes, you’ll need to invest in multiple files.
-However, you may still save money versus other options on our list.
-If you want to sharpen your chainsaw at a low price, this is the sharpener for you as we’ve rated it the best chainsaw sharpener for the money.
+You will spend hundreds of dollars on other models on our list.
+The Stihl sharpener costs just a fraction of that, which makes it the best overall sharpener for the money on our list.
+However, it can only sharpen a single chain size, so you’ll need to invest in multiple files if you have multiple sizes.

 4. Buffalo ECSS – Best Electric Chainsaw-Sharpener